antonydeepak151/PRODIGY_DS_02/README.md

 ## DATA ANALYTICS:
-### 1.TITANIC DATASET (EDA)
+### 1. Titanic Dataset: Exploratory Data Analysis
 Data source:https://www.kaggle.com/c/titanic/data

 #### Description:

-This project analyzes the famous Titanic dataset to predict passenger survival using machine learning techniques.
-The dataset includes features such as passenger class, age, gender, and fare.
-Exploratory Data Analysis (EDA) uncovers patterns and insights about survival rates.
-Missing data is handled through imputation, and feature engineering is performed to create new variables.
-The model's goal is to accurately classify passengers into survivors or non-survivors.
+This project explores the Titanic dataset using various data analysis techniques.
+Key features such as age, gender, and passenger class are analyzed to uncover trends and survival patterns.
+Visualizations provide insights into relationships between variables.
+Missing values are handled appropriately, and statistical summaries are presented.
+No machine learning models are included; this project focuses solely on EDA and data cleaning.